sourmash-bio/sourmash/doc/databases.md

 For each prepared database, we have also made taxonomic information available linking each genome with its assigned lineage (`GTDB` or `NCBI` as appropriate).
 For private databases, users can create their own `taxonomy` files: the critical columns are `ident`, containing the genome accession (e.g. `GCA_1234567.1`) and a column for each taxonomic rank, `superkingdom` to `species`.
 If a `strain` column is provided, it will also be used.
 As of v4.8, we can also use LIN taxonomic information in tax commands that accept the `--lins` flag.
 If used, `sourmash tax` commands will require a `lin` column in the taxonomy file which should contain `;`-separated LINs, preferably with a standard number of positions (e.g. all 20 positions in length or all 10 positions in length).
-Some taxonomy commands also accept a `lingroups` file, which is a two-column file (`lingroup_name`, `lingroup_prefix`) describing the name and LIN prefix of LINgroups to be used for taxonomic summarization.
+Some taxonomy commands also accept a `lingroups` file, which is a two-column file (`name`, `lin`) describing the name and LIN prefix of LINgroups to be used for taxonomic summarization.

 ## Downloading and using the databases